 University of Oregon, Ph.D.

-Professor Hari M. Osofsky joined the faculty in 2010 and currently serves as a Professor of Law; the 2013-14 Fesler-Lampert Chair in Urban and Regional Affairs; and the Director of the Joint Degree Program in Law, Science, and Techology.
-She also is on the faculty of the Conservation Biology Graduate Program; an adjunct professor in the Department of Geography, Environment and Society; and a Fellow with the Institute on the Environment.
-Previously, Professor Osofsky has served as an Associate Professor with tenure at the Law School; Interim Director and Associate Director of Law, Geography, and Environment with the Consortium on Law and Values in Health, Environment & the Life Sciences; Interim Director of the Joint Degree Program in Law, Health & the Life Sciences; and the 2011 Lampert Fesler Research Fellow.
+Professor Hari M. Osofsky is a Professor of Law; the 2014-15 Julius E. Davis Chair in Law; the Faculty Director of the Energy Transition Lab; and the Director of the Joint Degree Program in Law, Science, and Technology at the University of Minnesota Law School.
+She also is on the faculty of the Conservation Biology Graduate Program, an adjunct professor in the Department of Geography, Environment and Society, and a Fellow with the Institute on the Environment.

 For further information on Professor Osofsky, please consult her curriculum vitae.